-Dual credit courses are available to students who wish to pursue a college pathway and are delievered in a team taught format during the school day.
+Dual credit courses are available to students who wish to pursue a college pathway and are delievered in both a team taught congreagated format.
 Dual Credit courses are offered at all three secondary schools.

 For further information, talke to a Guidance Counselor at your home school.